 “sudo mkdir /mnt/backup”

 hit enter.
-This will make two folders in the mnt folder named “media” and “backup” that we can mount our drives to.
+This will make two folders in the mnt folder named “media” and “backup” that we can mount our drives to. - Here’s the basic command you need to run for mounting drives:

 “sudo mount /dev/sdf1 /mnt/media”